christopher-aldred/personal-site/README.md

 - Netlify Identity widget must be on root page ( is in `src/layouts/PageLayout.astro` but only needs to be on root page ) and `/admin`
 - The decap admin board is preconfigured with preview styles built from the tailwind of our project and to only show the body in the preview ( personal preference of mine can be removed by removing the scripts in `/pages/admin.astro`)
 - Tailwind typography for styling the blogs
-  - Personally not a fan but I figured it was easy to use and remove

 ## Decap with oAuth Routes in Astro